-The current definition for the system_health XEvent session has a maximum file size of 5 megabytes (MB) and maximum number of files of 4, for a maximum of 20 MB of system_health XEvent data.
-On systems that have a lot of activity, you can roll over this limitation very quickly and miss important information in the event of an issue that affects the system.
-In order to keep more troubleshooting data available on the system, the default file size is changed from 5 MB to 100 MB and the default number of files is changed from 4 to 10, for a maximum of 1 GB of system_health XEvent data, in this update.
-If the definition of the system_health session has already been modified from the default values, this improvement will not overwrite the existing settings.
+The current definition for the system_health XEvent session has a maximum file size of 5 megabytes (MB) and maximum of 4 files for a total maximum of 20 MB of system_health XEvent data.
+On systems that have a lot of activity, you can roll over this limitation very quickly and miss important information in the event of a problem that affects the system.
+In order to keep more troubleshooting data available on the system, the default file size is changed in this update from 5 MB to 100 MB, and the default number of files is changed from 4 to 10, for a total maximum of 1 GB of system_health XEvent data.
+If the definition of the system_health session was already modified from the default values, this improvement will not overwrite the existing settings.

 ALTER EVENT SESSION [system_health] ON SERVER DROP TARGET package0.event_file